-"A. C. has been for thirty years a member of the Methodist Episcopal Church; for the greater part of this time a leader and trustee in a New York Church.
+A. C. has been for thirty years a member of the Methodist Episcopal Church; for the greater part of this time a leader and trustee in a New York Church.
 His profession was always marked by correctness of deportment and generous zeal, while his cheerful manners won the esteem of all.
-But he had been ad dicted to the constant use of tobacco for forty years, until its daily use had become seeming198 LOVE ENTHRONED.

-iy necessary to health, if not to life.
-He had made many efforts to rid himself of the doubtful practice, but always failed because of the ir ward gnawing which its long-continued use had created, and which forced him to begin the practice again.
+But he had been addicted to the constant use of tobacco for forty years, until its daily use had become seemingly necessary to health, if not to life.
+He had made many efforts to rid himself of the doubtful practice, but always failed because of the inward gnawing which its long continued use had created, and which forced him to begin the practice again.
 At last, on a certain occasion, in the presence of the writer, he said, 'I have long been seeking a deeper work of grace; tobacco appears to hinder me; but I had not supposed it possible to be saved from the dreadful power of this habit until now.
-Never before have I trusted Jesus to save me from the appetite as well as the use of it, but now I do,' and, suiting the action to the word, he threw far away from him the tobacco he held in his hand.
-He still lives, and for several years has reiterated this testimony: 'From that hour all desire left me, and I have ever since hated what I once so fondly loved."
+Never before have I trusted Jesus to save me from the appetite as well as the use of it, but now I do,' and suiting the action to the word, he threw far away from him the tobacco he held in his hand.
+He still lives, and for several years has reiterated this testimony: 'From that hour all desire left me, and I have ever since hated what I once so fondly loved.'

-ten he had used tobacco, until the habit had become so deeply rooted he could not endure to be without a cigar in his mouth, frequently rising in the night to 'have a good smoke.'
-During the thirty years of this manner of life hc often felt the bondage of the habit, and resolved against it, but his resolutions invariably failed him.
+---- is a prominent member of the Methodist Episcopal Church in the city of Brooklyn, New York.
+For thirty five years he has served the Church, giving liberally of his abundant means, and generally ready for every good word and work.
+From the age of ten he had used tobacco, until the habit had become so deeply rooted he could not endure to be without a cigar in his mouth, frequently rising in the night to 'have a good smoke.'
+During the thirty years of this manner of life he often felt the bondage of the habit, and resolved against it, but his resolutions invariably failed him.
 About three years since he became deeply interested in the subject of full salvation, and began diligently seeking for its possession.
 While pondering what might be the difficulties in the way, he saw that this very doubtful and slavish habit was a bar to his advancement; but so earnest was he for the prize of a clean heart, that he felt altogether willing to yield up the indulgence if it were possible.
 But was it so?
 He had fought against the passion long and well, yet not once had he conquered.
 Who would deliver him from the body of this death?
 It was a new idea to him that Jesus saves from the appetite and lust of sin as well as from the act; that he gives strength not only to strive against but to destroy the power of habit.
-But no sooner did he apprehend this gospel truth, and read his privilege in the wonderful promise, 'He is able to save them to the uttermost,' than he, all alone, one evening cast himself on Jesus' word, and trusted him to do it for him.
+But no sooner did he apprehend this gospel truth, and read his privilege in the wonderful promise, 'He is able to save them to the uttermost,' then he, all alone, one evening cast himself on Jesus' word, and trusted him to do it for him.
 'Twas done.
-Not an hour longer did the desire remain; and his uniform testimony has ever since been, 'It is strange to me that I ever loved the filthy practice.'"
+Not an hour longer did the desire remain; and his uniform testimony has ever since been, 'It is strange to me that I ever loved the filthy practice.'